 Time and again, we have proven that an individual Miamian stepping up to address a cause can yield an exponential return for our broader community.
 Now is the time for EVERY resident to do their part and double-down on Greater Miami’s success … it’s how we got this far, and based on what we’ve seen from this community in the past 12 months, it’s how we’ll continue to prosper.

-Javier Alberto Soto is president and CEO of The Miami Foundation.
+Javier Alberto Soto is the former president and CEO of The Miami Foundation.
 To learn more and hear Miami stories from the year, visit miamifoundation.org/50.